 - In Mass Effect, combat hardsuits can be turned into spacesuits by putting on a helmet connected to life-support via exposed hoses, which never prove to be a problem... until the prologue of Mass Effect 2, where their malfunction costs Shepard's life.
 From that point on, Shepard's helmet has no visible connection to life-support pack.

 - The Dead Space series is usually fairly good about this, with the RIG suits free of external hoses and tanks.
 Two notable exceptions are the Vintage Suit and the EVA suit.

 - Futurama often uses the classic air tank and hose.
 In one episode Fry notices that Leela's about to run out of air and switches his tank for hers so she can continue deactivating the Planet Express ship's AI and turn the atmospheric oxygen back on.

 - Jackie Chan Adventures does this in the battle with Tso Lan, the Moon Demon.
 The good guys have the ingredients for the spell to banish the demon again, except one of them is inside Jackie's suit.
 Tso Lan gloats that Jackie can't remove his helmet without killing himself, to which Jackie replies "Let me air this out" and briefly unhooks his own air hose.

-- NASA's Neutral Buoyancy Laboratory (NBL) at Johnson Space Center.
-Because space suits are conveniently airtight and pressurized, they actually do work underwater just as they do in space, and because of that, NASA actually trains astronauts by using a 40' deep pool within which the suits will feel weightless and movement will be similar to that in space (albiet with much much more drag).
+- Inverted in NASA's Neutral Buoyancy Laboratory (NBL) at Johnson Space Center.
+Because space suits are conveniently airtight and pressurized, they actually do work underwater just as they do in space, and because of that, NASA actually trains astronauts by using a 40' deep pool within which the suits will feel weightless and movement will be similar to that in space (albeit with much much more drag).

 - The Analog Surface Suit◊ (ASS?) used at the Mars Desert Research Station in Utah.